Patch OpenAI

 Step 5: Memory Operations

 This is where the magic happens.
-Memobase extracts and stores memories for each user.
+Memobase extracts and stores memories for each user.flush

-: User data hangs out in a buffer.
-If the buffer gets too big or sits idle for too long, it gets processed.
+: User data is held in a buffer.
+If the buffer gets too large or remains idle, it gets processed.
 You can also trigger this manually.

 Flush (e.g., after a chat session ends)